Everton F.C.

-Formed in 1878, Everton won their first League Championship during the 1890–91 season.
+Everton won their first League Championship during the 1890–91 season.
 After winning four more League championships and two FA Cups, the club experienced a post-Second World War lull until a revival in the 1960s.
 A period of sustained success came in the mid-1980s, when Everton won a further two League championships, one FA Cup, and the 1985 European Cup Winners' Cup.
 The club's most recent major trophy was the 1995 FA Cup.